WATCH: Mike Neighbors Talks Exhibition With UAFS - NewsBreak

 Hogs to host Justin Benton for official visit this weekend

-FAYETTEVILLE — Covington (Ga.)
+FAYETTEVILLE, Ark. — Covington (Ga.)
 Newton Class of 2023 three-star defensive lineman Justin Benton will take an official visit to Arkansas this weekend.
 Benton, who holds over 20 offers, committed to West Virginia on June 18.
 He took an official visit to West Virginia the June 3 weekend.
-Newton is...
+Newton...

 Sam Pittman talks schedule, Hunter Yurachek and more